 Surtout, while this transitional arrangement of institutions and process covers the electoral administration component, there remains an electoral security component which must also be addressed.
 One recommendation is for the Venezuelan military to agree to stay in the barracks on Election Day and to be able to cast their ballots from those locations, hence their role as a signatory to the election agreement.

 Cependant, there still may be electoral security threats and violence from bands of armed groups – Colectivos.
 Therefore, as with other cases of international supervision, some form of electoral security component is required.
 An international electoral police task force can be deployed to secure the election.
-Under this arrangement, active police officers would be deployed along with their Venezuelan counterparts to conduct electoral security planning and policing of electoral events, facilities, matériels, and transport.
+Under this arrangement, active police officers would be deployed along with their Venezuelan counterparts to conduct electoral security planning and policing of electoral events, installations, matériels, and transport.
 Once again, the UN could be mandated to establish the task force drawing from a global reserve of officers.
 However, if the UN is sidelined, then the OAS could receive the mandate as a component of their election supervision responsibilities.

 Given adequate political will on all sides, the electoral scenario described above is a plausible approach to political resolution and a transition from continuing crises to more political and security stability.
 But such an endeavor will be costly in finances and resources and represents a cost to be largely borne by the international community.